-Reliable and sufficient levels of technology equipment and software for academic and operational purposes is non-discretionary and essential for daily function and student achievement at every level.
-Without the required funding, replacement cycles for devices such as Chromebooks will be very limited.
-HPS will risk not having the devices required for basic learning expectations and mandatory state assessments.
+Reliable and sufficient levels of technology equipment and software for academic and operational purposes is non-discretionary and essential for daily function at every level.
 Our hardware and overall technology infrastructure is aging and in need of a sustainable replacement cycle.
-A major (internet) grant funded fiber cabling project has been approved that will increase bandwidth for all schools and municipal buildings, and it is expected to provide increased internet speed and wi-fi access.
-Many of our tech devices (chromebooks, projectors, laptops, servers, switches, etc) have reached, or are approaching, the end of their useful life.
-HPS has relied on grants and COVID funding to replace much of this equipment for the past several years.
-This is a town-wide issue that extends beyond the HPS, but HPS is the largest consumer by far, and the tools needed for the appropriate delivery of instruction are essential for student achievement.
+A major (internet) grant funded fiber project to increase bandwidth for all schools and municipal buildings is in process, and it is expected to provide increased internet speed and wi-fi access.
+Many of our machines (chromebooks, projectors, laptops, servers, switches, etc) have reached the end of their useful life, and we have relied on grants and COVID funding to replace much of this equipment for the past several years.
+This is a town-wide issue that extends beyond the HPS, but we are the largest consumer by far.

 The Town Wide Technology Committee is now re-engaged following a pause related to the pandemic, and is evaluating options for a strategic replacement cycle that is predictable and sustainable.
 Our operating budget has little room for new equipment and has been serving as a maintenance budget only for several years.
-A strategy to fund a replacement cycle as an annual capital investment will be under consideration.
+Options that include increasing operational budget lines that serve HPS and all Town Departments are under consideration.
+Also under consideration will be an annual strategy to fund a replacement cycle as an annual capital investment.
 Technology costs need to be factored into the FY25 budget with a long-term strategy for sustainability and growth to meet the increasing demand for service.